naxxomme/naxxomme/README.md

 ### Hi there 👋
+My name is Adrian
+Im a 22yo Computer Engineering student.
+I love to learn new things and being improving constantly.

+My current skills are C, HTML, CSS, and a little bit of Git and MySQL.

 <!--
 **naxxomme/naxxomme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.